 |

-ValueType | Get (vtkm::Id index, vtkm::MemoryOrder order=vtkm::MemoryOrder::Acquire) const |
+| bool | CompareExchange (vtkm::Id index, ValueType *oldValue, const ValueType &newValue, vtkm::MemoryOrder order=vtkm::MemoryOrder::SequentiallyConsistent) const |

-| Perform an atomic load of the indexed element with acquire memory ordering.
+| | Perform an atomic compare and exchange operation with sequentially consistent memory ordering.
 More...

 |